Code-Institute-Submissions/CE-MS2/README.md

   * __Guess the number__ - The first game of three the user can play.
 A random number is generated between 1-500 and the user has to guess it in 10 attempts with prompts after each input that lets the user know whether the guess was too high or too low!

   * __Card Flip__  - The second game of three the user can play.
-16 face down cards are randomly assorted and the user has 100 seconds to match 18 pairs whilst also displaying the number of flips.
+16 face down cards are randomly assorted and the user has 100 seconds to match 8 pairs whilst also displaying the number of flips.

-  * __Trivia__  - The third game of three which is a 10 question quiz using an API pulled from OpenTriviaDB.
+  * __Trivia__  - The third game of three which is a 10 question science & nature quiz using an API pulled from OpenTriviaDB.
 100 points are awarded for each correct question and the top 5 scores will be displayed in the High Scores page.

-  * __High Scores__  - A high score page showing the top 5 user scores from the Trivia game.
+  * __High Scores__  - A high score page using local storage showing the top 5 user scores from the Trivia game.

   ###  Features Left to Implement